vinfreecs/genga/docs/SmallBodies.rst

 A randomly distributed velocity vector with the given length sets the new orbit of the particle.
 Typical values of these created fragment velocities are of the order of :math:`\sim0.1-1` m/s.

-Fragments with a radius smaller than 0.1 m are removed to prevent having too many particles in the simulation.
+Fragments with a radius smaller than :math:`R_{def}` are removed to prevent having too many particles in the simulation.
 The obliquity of the new particles is generated randomly (between 0 and :math:`\pi`) and for the rotation rate, we take

 .. math::